 Although the Schedules Conference (SC) is the initial forum for the allocation of slots, the work of coordinators in allocating slots for a particular scheduling period continues after the close of the Conference.
-For example, slots returned at the slot return deadline must be re-allocated and schedule change requests must be processed.
+For example, slots returned at the slot return deadline must be re-allocated and schedule change requests must be processed as soon as possible.